SIVF: GPU-Resident IVF Index for Streaming Vector Search: Introduction

+To quantify the insertion and eviction performance, we conducted benchmarks with the industry-standard Faiss library~\cite{johnson2019billion} and the state-of-the-art graph index CAGRA (cuVS)~\cite{10597683} on an NVIDIA RTX 6000 GPU hosted at the Chameleon Cloud~\cite{keahey2020lessons}.
+We utilized the SIFT1M dataset~\cite{jegou2011product} to simulate a realistic sliding-window scenario, measuring the wall-clock latency of ingesting 10,000 new vectors and evicting the oldest 10,000.

+As illustrated in Figure~\ref{fig:motivation}(a), we observe a drastic asymmetry between insertion and physical deletion.
+While GPU parallelism accelerates insertion to $\sim$28 ms for IVF, the eviction process is significantly slower.
+For Faiss IVF, physical deletion spikes the latency to $\sim$200 ms ($\sim$7.1$\times$ slower) due to the contiguous memory layout necessitating expensive data shifting.
+The situation is catastrophic for graph-based indices: CAGRA incurs a deletion latency of over 3,000 ms ($\sim$92$\times$ slower) as the topology requires reconstruction to maintain connectivity of the underlying graph.

+A common alternative is \textit{lazy deletion} (aka tombstone), which marks vectors as invalid to avoid immediate physical movement.
+However, this strategy merely defers the cost.
+As shown in Figure~\ref{fig:motivation}(b), tombstone mechanisms suffer from poor scalability due to the $O(N)$ complexity of garbage collection (aka compaction).
+Based on our microbenchmarks, the compaction pause scales linearly with index size.
+While negligible at small scales, the latency is projected to exceed 360 ms at 50 million vectors and reach nearly 700 ms at 100 million vectors.
+These results confirm a fundamental limitation: current GPU indices lack an efficient mutability mechanism that is both low-latency (unlike physical deletion) and scalable (unlike tombstones), necessitating a new indexing method ideally with a constant cost, as represented by SIVF that this paper will present.

-Our analysis of the Faiss source code~\cite{douze2024faiss} reveals that this performance asymmetry stems from a rigid class hierarchy that enforces a fallback to host-side processing.
+Our analysis of the Faiss source code~\cite{douze2024faiss} further reveals that this performance asymmetry stems from a rigid class hierarchy that enforces a fallback to host-side processing on CPUs.
 In the library's architecture, the data eviction interface is defined in the abstract base class \texttt{faiss::Index} via the \texttt{remove\_ids} virtual method.
 While CPU-based implementations override this method to provide efficient in-memory deletion logic (e.g., \texttt{memmove}), the GPU counterparts inherit the base implementation which lacks native support.
 Consequently, current GPU indices rely on a \emph{CPU-GPU Roundtrip} pattern for eviction.
 That is, to delete even a single vector, the system must transfer the entire index state from VRAM to host memory, perform the compaction on the CPU, and re-upload the modified index to the device.
-This heavy I/O burden saturates the PCIe bus and prevents the system from utilizing GPU compute throughput, capping the maximum sustainable ingestion rate in streaming scenarios.
+This heavy I/O burden saturates the PCIe bus and prevents the system from utilizing the GPU's compute throughput, capping the maximum sustainable I/O rate in streaming scenarios.